If you asked most people to play word association with Malaysia, best beaches would not be what comes to mind for most people.

 Malaysia isn’t a popular surfing destination but you’ll find plenty of people partaking in the break during the monsoon season of November and December.
 The coastline nearby is filled with great surf beaches, some even holding international competitions attracting surfers for both the decent shore-break and beach-break.

 Cherating is the most well developed of these beaches which won’t suit everyone, but there’s a reason it’s popular.
-There’s a variety of accommodation options, with a bungalow on the beach always hard to ignore.
+There’s a variety of accommodation options including airbnb, with a bungalow on the beach always hard to ignore.

 8. Tanjung Aru Beach – Kota Kinabalu